Our sustainability strategy includes an objective to become a leader in workplace safety, eliminating fatalities and injuries.

 Our assets report and share high potential risk incidents (HPRIs) every week, along with lessons learned, to prevent repeat incidents.
 This emphasis on reporting and recording HPRIs has been vital to our progress in safety management and fatality reduction; identifying trends as they arise, and taking corrective action, helps to prevent systemic issues.

-Our CEO Ivan Glasenberg hosted Glencore’s second annual safety summit in 2015, which focused on fatality prevention as well as catastrophic hazard and critical control management.
+Our CEO Ivan Glasenberg hosted Glencore’s third annual safety summit in 2016, which focused on catastrophic hazard management and fatality prevention.
 Its key outcomes were a strengthened resolve and commitment to completely eliminate loss of life and to prevent catastrophic incidents, as well as to continue sharing leading practice between different assets.

 Catastrophic hazard management and critical controls